 Today's consumers demand more of brands, including integrity and authenticity.
-The rapidly growing millennial generation looks beyond obvious features and benefits of a product, and is now also looking for ethically sourced ingredients, formulas that aren't tested on animals, sustainable manufacturing which doesn't involve child labor, and recycled or recyclable materials.
-To get a product into consumers' shopping baskets, companies must pay strict attention to everything from the recipes for their products and where materials are sourced, to working conditions and purpose driven marketing, all while introducing new consumer preferred products to the market faster than ever before.
-And it's not only consumers who are paying attention to ingredients.
-Over the last five years, regulatory agencies have been demanding more and more product documentation.
-Companies must ensure they meet the ever increasing regulatory demands, such as the new Food Safety Modernization Act.
-Companies must be responsive enough to quickly bring new products to market to win consumers, but precise enough and with the high quality necessary to satisfy regulators.
+The rapidly growing millennial generation looks beyond obvious features and sumers' shopping baskets, companies must pay strict attention to everything from the recipes for their products and where materials are sourced, to working conditions and purpose driven marketing, all while introducing new consumer preferred products to the market faster than ever before.